Antonio Maura: Early political career

-Premier for five times
+Premier on five occasions

 He first assumed the presidency of the Council of Ministers in December 1903.
 That premiership would be shortlived, and he would resign exactly one year later, in December 1904, in which Barcelona experienced its first terrorist attack.

 He was President again between January 1907 and October 1909, in a period of rare stability that earned the nickname "Long Government".
 He fell from power after his suppression of an uprising in Barcelona in 1909, called the Tragic Week.

 After 1913, during the Restoration's regime crisis, Maura's figure nurtured a conservative political movement, Maurism (Maurismo), that was born in a schism within the ranks of the Conservative Party.
 It is categorised as a precursor of the Spanish radical right.

 Maura later headed coalition cabinets with other parties but his time in power was limited.
-He was President between March and November of 1918, again in 1919, and between August 1921 and March 1922, following the Disaster of Annual.
+He was President between March and November 1918, again in 1919, and between August 1921 and March 1922, following the Disaster of Annual.

 Disillusioned by the advent of Miguel Primo de Rivera's regime in 1923, he retired from politics.
 During Primo de Rivera's dictatorship, he remained aloof from both Primo de Rivera and the King.